sergevar/paulgrahamblog/cleaned/divergence.md

 VCs think they're playing a zero sum game.
 In fact, it's not even that.
 If you lose a deal to Benchmark, you lose that deal, but VC as an industry still wins.
 If you lose a deal to None, all VCs lose.

 This recession may be different from the one after the Internet Bubble.
 This time founders may keep starting startups.
 And if they do, VCs will have to keep writing checks, or they could become irrelevant.

-Thanks to Sam Altman, Trevor Blackwell, David Hornik, Jessica Livingston, Robert Morris, and Fred Wilson for reading drafts of this.